 Diwali is a five-day festival of lights, which originated in India.
 Diwali is a shortening of the word deepavali, which means “row of lamps.”
 The darkest night of autumn lit with diyas – earthern lamps, candles and lanterns, makes the festival of lights particularl

-The snow fell beautifully last week on Monday night, leaving us with fresh, fluffy snow and lots of tracks, tracks, tracks, we found on our weekly hike on Tuesday.
-Mice, cats, raccoons, squirrels, rabbits, dogs (and maybe coyote?) tracks dotted our path.
-We celebrated mid-winter and
+Preschool Outdoor Activities: Winter Marshmallow Roast!
+The snow fell beautifully last Monday night, leaving us with fresh, fluffy snow and lots of tracks, tracks, tracks, we found on our weekly hike on Tuesday.
+As a result, the tracks of mice, cats, raccoons, squirrels, rabbits, dogs

 Fall 2014 In September we welcomed first graders with the Rose Ceremony.
 They were sent off with a story of strength and adventure to begin their grade school journey.
 The community gathered to ring in the season of Michaelmas and embrace the courage needed to bring down our dragons.